bgin/Radar-ElectroOptical-Simulation/README.md

 # Guided-Missile-Modeling-Simulation
 Guided air-to-air missile modeling and simulation project written in C++ This is a C++ port of https://github.com/bgin/Guided_Missile_Simulation projects written in Fortran.
 T-Matrix models(by Mishchenko and by Xu) will be used to compute scattering coefficients returned by single particles and ensemble of particles.
-Large scatterers will be modelled as a STL, gmsh meshes and later converted to nec format files.
-Radar scattering will be calculated by Method of Moments with the help of modified NEC-2 program.
-Atmospheric quantities and wind will be based on WRF modules and WRF output files.
+Large scatterers (targets) will be modelled as a OBJ,STL format files and later converted to format used by MGL-FastRCS program.
+Near, far fields and RCS will be computed by MGL-FastRCS program (FDTD method) Atmospheric quantities and wind will be based on WRF modules and WRF output files.
 Work in progress...

 List of references: